mchehab/rasdaemon/README.md

 If you want to help improving this tool, be my guest!
 We try to follow the Kernel's CodingStyle and submission rules as a reference.

+Before submitting your patch, please check the coding style with: scripts/checkpatch.pl.

 In order to contribute with rasdaemon, please send a Merge Request via github repository at: